mayrajuddin/quiz-point/README.md

 * Broken Url page .
 * 3 Routes .
 * Giving a toast quiz is Correct or Wrong .
-* The number of questions per topic  is shown in the side section.
+* The number of questions per topic  is shown in the side section
+* The total number of subjects is shown in a chart form in the figures